RSA1218/enterprise-iam-lab/documentation/joiner-mover-leaver.md

 Assign the appropriate Finance group/user.

-Verify that Jane is authorized to access the application.
+Verify that Dorothy is authorized to access the application.

 Capture: